 At my next job, they were initially supportive when I got sick.
 But that changed when I didn’t make a neat and tidy recovery.
-After my third hospitalization in the space of just over a year, my manager tried very hard to block me from returning to work.
-I had no idea what was happening or why it was happening, and when I found out I felt completely betrayed.
+After my third hospitalization in just over a year, my manager tried very hard to block me from returning to work.
+I had no idea what was happening or why, and when I found out, I felt completely betrayed.

 One of my current employers seemed to use my illness as an excuse to step up the psychological assault.
 I had disclosed my illness as a defensive tactic because I was experiencing severe psychomotor retardation and I figured they would be petty enough to assume I was abusing drugs or something like that.
 They then seemed to turn it around and used it as a weapon against me.

-Under Canadian law, employers have an obligation to accommodate employees with a disability unless it causes undue hardship (and from what I understand the bar is set pretty high for what counts as undue hardship).
-A year ago I had requested an accommodation from one of my employers, as I was grasping desperately for any possible measure to prevent the psychological attacks they were launching at me.
+Under Canadian law, employers have a duty to accommodate employees with a disability unless it causes undue hardship (and from what I understand the bar is set pretty high for what counts as undue hardship).
+A year ago, I had requested a formal accommodation from one of my employers.
+I was grasping desperately for any possible measure to prevent the psychological attacks they were launching at me.